 Are you looking for a drink that's simple to prepare for a crowd but that you can also customize to serve just one person?
 Whip up a batch of moonshine for your next family barbecue or gathering of friends.

 The best way to flavor moonshine is to add it right to a jar of finished plain moonshine.
 Cut the watermelon into small pieces, add it to the moonshine, and let it sit.
 This process is more involved than buying a watermelon-flavored moonshine or other watermelon-flavored alcohol (i.e. vodka), but the taste is much richer.
 Learn more about flavored moonshine at Clawhammer Supply.

 Watermelon Moscow Mule

 Moscow mules have made a major comeback in the past few years, and now you see them everywhere.
 As watermelon is a great pairing with ginger, it works wonderfully in a Moscow mule.
 You can easily convert the recipe into a "mocktail" by omitting the vodka and ginger liqueur.
 Pick up the recipe from I'm Bored Let's Go.

-Serving Jello shots in watermelon rinds is a great way to reuse the rinds and creates a mess free way to eat the Jello shots.
+Serving jello shots in watermelon rinds is a great way to reuse the rinds and creates a mess-free way to eat the jello shots.
 Simply save the rinds when you cut up the watermelon and then load up a shot on each piece.
-Make sure to allow time for the Jello to set before serving.
-Get the recipe from E is for Eat.
-If you'd like to serve an array of Jello shot flavors at your next party, pick up some additional recipes at DIY Ready.
+Make sure to allow time for the jello to set before serving.

 © 2015 Rose Clearfield